-Order of Business for Quarterly Conference.
+Order of Business for Quarterly Conference

-¶ 106.
+- ¶ 127.
 1. Call to order, by district elder, or, in his absence, by the secretary.

-2. Devotional exercises.
+- 2. Devotional exercises.

-3. Calling of the roll.
+- 3. Calling of the roll.
 (At the first session of the year a roll should be made out and then called.)

-4. Election of secretary.
+- 4. Election of secretary.

-5. Election of treasurer.
+- 5. Election of treasurer.

-6. Reading of the minutes of previous session.
+- 6. Reading of the minutes of previous session.

-7. Reports from committees.
+- 7. Reports from committees.

-QUARTERLY CONFERENCES

-8. Is there any unfinished business?
+- 8. Is there any unfinished business?

-9. Is there any new business?
+- 9. Is there any new business?

-10. Are there any complaints?
+- 10. Are there any complaints?

-11. Are there any appeals?
+- 11. Are there any appeals?

-12. Shall we hold any camp meetings this year?
+- 12. Shall we hold any camp meetings this year?
 If so, how many?
 When?
 Where?

-13. Are there any recommendations for local preacher's license?
+- 13. Are there any recommendations for local preacher's license?
+For evangelist's license?
+For band worker's license?

-14. Are there any recommendations for evangelist's license?

-15. Reports from preachers on condition of their charges, and also regarding their Sunday schools.
+- 14. Reports from preachers on condition of the charges, and also regarding the Sunday-schools.

+- Reports from evangelists and deaconesses.

-16. Financial report of district elder.
+- 16. Financial report of district elder.

-17. Report of treasurer.
+- 17. Report of treasurer.

 (Questions 18 to 24, last session of year only.)

-18. Are there any licenses to be renewed?\ Local preachers'?
+- Are there any licenses to be renewed?
+Local preachers'?
 Evangelists'?
-Are there any deaconessess to be recommended to the annual conference for renewal of license or for permanent license?

-19. Are there any suitable persons to be recommended to the annual conference for reception on trial?

-20. Are there any women evangelists to be recommended for a seat in the annual conference?

-21. Are there any evangelists to be recommended for annual conference license?

-22. Are there any women to be recommended to the annual conference for deaconess' license?

-23. Are all the local elders, local deacons, evan-
+Are there any deaconesses to be recommended to the annual conference for renewal of license or for permanent license? - 19.
+Are there any suitable persons to be recommended to the annual conference for reception on trial? - 20.
+Are there any women evangelists to be recommended for a seat in the annual conference? - 21.
+Are there any evangelists to be recommended for annual conference license? - 22.
+Are there any women to be recommended to the annual conference for deaconess' license? - 23.
+Are all the local elders, local deacons, evangelists and deaconesses licensed by the annual conference, blameless in life and faithful and efficient in service?† - 24.
+Are there any recommendations to the annual conference for ordination?
+As elder?
+As deacon? - 25.
+When and where shall our next session be held? - 26.
+Reading and approval of minutes. - 27.
+Adjournment.

-\ AH licenses previously granted should be renewed at the last session of the conference year. gelists and deaconesses licensed by the annual conference, blameless in life and faithful and efficient in service? †
+All licenses previously granted should be renewed at the last session of the conference year.